 12. Help people understand and navigate fetishes or erotic interests that cause distress.

 13. Help patients work through grief and loss due to the change in sexual functioning.
 While I help patients accept and adjust to their new sexual normal and help them shift their mindset, we also address what things might allow them to engage in an intimate way.

 14. Help navigate open, poly, consensual non-monogamous relationships.

-15. Explore orientation and gender with those who are trying to better understand where they fit with their identify and/or behaviors.
+15. Explore orientation and gender with those who are trying to better understand where they fit with their identity and/or behaviors.
 This may or may not involve letters with recommendations for those that are interested in obtaining hormones or surgeries.

 MENTAL HEALTH: While I have additional training in sexual health, many individuals and couples work with me on issues that have nothing to do with sexual health.
-With 28 years of post-masters clinical experience as a psychotherapist, in in-patient psychiatry and out-patient private practice, I have see people with non-sexual health issues presenting with anxiety or worry, depression, loss, divorce, trauma, cancer and other illness, grief, self-esteem, trust related issues, infidelity recovery, and issues around parenting or employment.
+With 28 years of post-masters clinical experience as a psychotherapist, in in-patient psychiatry and out-patient private practice, I have see people with non-sexual health issues presenting with anxiety or obsessive worry, depression, loss, divorce, trauma, cancer and other illness, grief, self-esteem, trust related issues, infidelity recovery, and issues around parenting or employment.
 Others come in around struggles with mood or bipolar disorders or difficulties related to major mental health.
 I work with couples in marital therapy or divorce therapy (couples working to separate out in a healthy way, for the individuals involved including their kids).
 When a someone is not open to or able to work on his/her part, I work with family members on how to manage their piece and navigate forward.
 I also see people for non-sexual health issues, but they know that it is possible to talk about sex in their individualized therapy if an issue arises.
 They don’t need an additional therapist to see them for basic mental health issues.
 If you have a good general therapist that you are comfortable with, you can just see me around the sexual related difficulty.